mascaldotfr/CoRT-dc/README.md

 This includes all Discord stuff for Champions of Regnum, as of now:

-- a bot that displays BZ status changes and next BZs, with countdowns (https://discord.gg/DXDWKnZ2mw)
+- a bot that displays BZ status changes and next BZs, with countdowns (live @ https://discord.gg/DXDWKnZ2mw)
-- a bot that displays bosses respawn time, with countdowns (https://discord.gg/SBzmeycYdT)
+- a bot that displays bosses respawn time, with countdowns (live @ https://discord.gg/SBzmeycYdT)

 It's released under the MIT License